bibleexchange/courses/stephen-reynolds-jr-sermon-outlines/001_Year-2015/000_this-day.md

 ##The Debt of Sin and the Need for Forgiveness (God doesn't just forget) - CONFESSION & FORGIVENESS
 >12 And forgive us our debts, as we forgive our debtors.

-Something owed, a due, morally: a fault [1 John 1:9 - if we confess...]
+Something owed, a due, morally: a fault [1 John 1:9 - if we confess&hellip;]

 vs. 14,15 God wont' forgive and unforgiving person